A vs B

 What is Depreciation?

 With Depreciation, you get to allocate the cost of tangible assets like machinery, vehicles, buildings and equipment over their lives.
-The decrease in the value of these assets due to physical deterioration is termed Depreciation.
+The decrease in the value of tangible assets due to physical deterioration is termed Depreciation.

 Depreciation calculation in asset management products is important for various reasons like financial reporting, asset valuation, tax purposes, budgeting and planning, compliance and auditing, and more.
-To maintain reliable and transparent financial records for businesses, accurate tracking and reporting of depreciation is pivotal.

 Different Methods to Calculate Depreciation